trv893/StoneSchedules/README.md

 ## Features

-- View weekly schedules in week increments from the current day
+- **View Schedules**: View weekly schedules in week increments from the current day.
-- Release shifts for pickup by other employees
+- **Shift Release**: Release shifts for pickup by other employees.
-- Pick up released shifts
+- **Shift Pick Up**: Pick up released shifts.
-- Request specific shifts from other employees
+- **Shift Request**: Request specific shifts from other employees.
-- Auth0 integration for signup and Gmail integration
+- **Auth0 Integration**: Authenticate users via sign up and Gmail integration.
-- Schedule upload feature to upload schedules into the database
+- **Schedule Upload**: Upload schedules into the database.
-- Generation of the schedule for managers taking into account certain criteria including availability and preference and allowing the manager to make final edits before publishing the schedule
+- **Schedule Generation**: Generate the schedule for managers taking into account certain criteria including availability and preference and allowing the manager to make final edits before publishing the schedule.
-- Google calendar integration for a user’s schedule which automatically loads events into their google calendar about their schedule
+- **Google Calendar Integration**: Load events into user’s Google calendar about their schedule.
-- Notifications
+- **Notifications**: Notify employees of their schedules and shift transfers.
-- Language options
+- **Language Options**: Switch between supported languages.
-- Approval process for managers to accept or deny shift transfers
+- **Shift Approval**: Approval process for managers to accept or deny shift transfers.
-- Highlighted shifts feature which allows managers to designate shifts that must be picked up before any shift transfers are approved
+- **Highlighted Shifts**: Designate shifts that must be picked up before any shift transfers are approved.

 ## Installation